Values, Practices and Philosophy

 Flying Fish has the largest wine list in Grand Bahama and keeps growing with labels added every week.

 We serve non-seafood items too.
-On the menu we have beef, duck, pork, lamb, vegetarian and seafood too.
+On the menu we have beef, pork, chicken, vegetarian and seafood too.

 Everything is made from scratch every day.
 Nothing comes from a can, a packet or a box.